Skip to content

 4. ❌ Overtrading - quality typically more important than quantity

-5. ❌ Trading against HTF trend (beginners) - lower probability setups
+5. ❌ Acting against HTF trend (beginners) - lower probability setups

 6. ❌ Using all 7 indicators simultaneously - creates visual clutter and confusion